johbry17/DC-AirBnB-Data/README.md

 🔗 [Tableau Dashboard](https://public.tableau.com/app/profile/bryan.johns6699/viz/DC-Airbnb/DCAirbnbMobile)
 🔗 [Exploratory Data Analysis (EDA)](/exploratory_data_analysis/eda.ipynb)

 > ℹ️ Status: This project is maintained as a portfolio example.
-While not under active development, data and dashboards are refreshed quarterly as new information becomes available.
+While not under active development, data and dashboards are refreshed semiannually as new information becomes available.

 ## Table of Contents